Icahn takes stake in HP, pushes for merger with Xerox: WSJ

-(Reuters) - Activist investor Carl Icahn has bought a $1.2 billion stake in HP Inc (HPQ.N) and is pushing for the personal computer maker’s merger with printer maker Xerox Corp (XRX.N), arguing that a union could yield big profits for investors, the Wall Street Journal reported on Wednesday.
+(Reuters) - Activist investor Carl Icahn has bought a $1.2 billion stake in HP Inc and is pushing for the personal computer maker’s merger with printer maker Xerox Corp, arguing that a union could yield big profits for investors, the Wall Street Journal reported on Wednesday.

 Icahn, who owns a 10.6% stake in Xerox, now owns a 4.24% stake in HP, the Journal said here